ltelab/RS2026/README.md

 6. To execute correctly the Jupyter Notebook, in the top menu bar select `Kernel` >  `Change Kernel... ` and switch the kernel from `Python 3 (ipykernel)` to `lte`.

+If you want to use the VScode interface for executing the Jupyter notebook, execute steps 1 to 5, then install Python and Jupyter extensions in VScode.
+Navigate to the repository using VScode's terminal, then open the .ipynb files.
+Click the kernel selector on the top-right corner of the notebook and select the `lte` environment.

 Note that the installation of the dependencies on your laptop might cause conflicts; the latest version of the required packages can be installed using the following command:

 ```sh